Thinking About Becoming a Jesuit Volunteer?

 Volunteers commit to one full year of service, beginning with Orientation the first week of August and concluding in the end of July.
 Current volunteers are welcome to apply for an additional year with JVC Northwest!
 You can read more below about what that process looks like.

 While the vast majority of Jesuit Volunteers are AmeriCorps members, some JV positions are not eligible for membership due to federal guidelines specific to their service provided at the placement.
-Some are also not eligible because JVC Northwest’s AmeriCorps funding is limited to 135 of our 150 placements.

 See the AmeriCorps FAQs for more information.